learndog/wipdots/vim/vim_basic_usage.md

 * Jump to first character after left paren before cursor... jh
 * Shift cursor up or down along with text...
 Ctrl-e or Ctrl-y
 * Move current line to top, middle, bottom of screen... zt, zz, zb
+* Reverse nav by word... w is fwd by word, W is bkwd by word; b is back word, B is fwd word

 Cut and Paste
 * Copy paste from sys clipboard variations...